 - We do not collect or process "sensitive" personal information

 - We collect and process other personal information subject to GDPR but only if you ask us to provide you with access credentials ("membership") in order to post or manage listings for businesses or other organisations on our website, or if you temporarily subscribe to one of our notification services

 - As a general website visitor we do not collect personal information from you

-- Any information supplied by you before you become a member will only be used for the purposes of providing you with further information as requested by you, for example the provision of quotations or literature
+- Any information supplied by you before you become a member will only be used for the purposes of providing you with further information as requested by you

-- The information supplied to PA20.uk is stored by us indefinitely but will be permanently deleted if you decide you no longer wish to be a member
+- The information supplied to PA20.uk when requesting membership is stored by us indefinitely but will be permanently deleted if you decide you no longer wish to be a member

 - All information collected by PA20.uk is stored on computer servers located in the UK, and backed up with encryption to computer servers located in Ireland